-So even though the pedigree of the holiday is indeed flawed, the ultimate premise is not: a celebration of God-in-sandals:
+So even though the pedigree of Christmas is inherently flawed, its ultimate premise is not: a celebration of God-in-Sandals!

 Houston, the Savior has landed!
 One small step for God, one giant leap for mankind!

-I encourage you to celebrate your Christmas in such a way that the Reason for this celebration is glorified regardless of what religious stuffed-shirts may say about it! :-)
+I encourage you to celebrate your Christmas in such a way the Reason for this celebration is glorified regardless of what religious stuffed-shirts may say about it! 🙂

 Thanks for reading!